chrisnew/cryptstick/README.md

 ## Idea

 You want to store sensitive data like your private keys more securely.
 Often you use a veracrypt container or a luks container.
 You mount it once, you then use the private key and usually you forget to unmount and close the container.
-Your private data might be open to attacks. **cryptstick** should protected you from unneeded mounted sensitive data.
+Your private data might be open to attacks. **cryptstick** should protect you from unneeded mounted sensitive data.

 ## How to use?